tronprotocol/pm/TRON Core Devs Meetings/Meeting 60.md

     The core change is flipping the shielded transaction API config switch from default-on to default-off.
 Since v4.8.1, this flag only affects API access, not the underlying shielded transaction processing.
 Combined with low usage of shielded transactions and the plan to gradually phase them out, default-off is the safer option.

-    On impact: after upgrading to v4.8.2, the small number of nodes that genuinely need the shielded transaction API will need to explicitly set this flag to true.
+    On impact: after upgrading to v4.8.2, the small number of nodes that genuinely need the shielded transaction API will need to explicitly set this flag to `true`.
 The vast majority of nodes are unaffected.
 Any objections?

 - **Brown**